 2.7 The working language of the Working Group shall be English.

-2.8 Recommendations of the Working Group shall be submitted to the Council for endorsement,.
+2.8 Recommendations of the Working Group shall be submitted to the Council for endorsement, then for approval by Member States by IHO CL.

-2.9 The Working Group will be disbanded after A-2.
+2.9 The Working Group will be disbanded after C-4.

 2.10 These Rules of Procedure can be amended in accordance with Article 6 of the General Regulations.